stefan-hoeck/idris2-ilex/README.md

 ```

 The data constructors of `CSV0` describe the different
-tokens that we can recognize in a (very basic) `.csv`
+tokens we can recognize in a (very basic) CSV
 file.
-Without further ado, here is our first `.csv` lexer:
+Without further ado, here is our first CSV lexer:

 ```idris
 csv0 : Lexer b Void CSV0